jessekoconnor/dev-notes/Project-Planning.md

+# Stress-Diffused Estimation

+A method of providing reality based project deadlines, through continuous in-timeline refinement.

-# Stress-Diffused Estimation: spread project stress over time instead of at the deadline
+## Spread project stress over time instead of allowing it to accumulate in bulk at the deadline

 Some details and recomendations for how to plan out a large project, and keep your stakeholders informed and happy during execution